 durations = [1,2,3] percentile(durations, 50) == median(durations) #=> true

 AppSignal uses the statistics above to generate performance metrics for your Application.
 We do not just rely on the mean/average but calculate the 90th and 95th percentiles to show outliers that give a better idea of the distribution of your requests.
-Find out more on our performance tour page.
+Find out more on

 Because of the way percentiles and averages are calculated, it’s sometimes possible to have the 90th percentile dip below the mean, for example, given the following dataset: